-Though autumn leaves are seen falling from the trees in various shades of yellows, reds, even the occasional browns, the best color to use when decorating for fall with flowers is orange.
-From light to dark and everything in between, you can’t go wrong with this color in a floral arrangement!
-Here are some top shades for 2017:
+Though autumn leaves come in various shades of yellows, reds, and even the occasional browns, the best color to use when decorating for fall with flowers is orange.
+From light to dark and everything in between, you can’t go wrong with this color in a floral arrangement.
+Here are some top shades of orange:

-Chances are when you think of autumn and the color orange, one of the first items to cross your mind is probably a pumpkin.
-After all, they are a symbol of the season, and an orange one at that!
-If you’re not sure which shade of orange to choose for your fall decor, anything resembling a pumpkin’s natural color is sure to work well.
+One of the first things that comes to mind when we think of autumn and the color orange is a pumpkin.
+After all, it is one of the primary symbols of the season — and an orange one at that!
+If you’re not sure which shade of orange to choose for your fall decor, rest assured that anything resembling a pumpkin’s natural color is sure to work well.

 Looking for something just a tad darker?
-Then you may benefit from flowers that are butternut orange in color!
-While they may not be as vibrant as an orange autumn rose or pot of mums, flowers in this shade can still fulfill the “orange” portion of your decor without straying too far from the recommended color scheme.
+Then you may benefit from flowers that are butternut orange in color.
+While they may not be as vibrant as an orange autumn rose or pot of mums, flowers in this shade can still fulfill the “orange” portion of your decor without straying too far from the desired color scheme.

-Hoping to add a bit more of a rustic feel to your home this fall?
-If so, you may want to consider flowers that come in one of the darkest shades of orange — burnt orange.
-But don’t worry, using this color won’t make your home seem dreary; in fact, it can even make your brighter yellows and reds pop more than they already do!
+Hoping to add a bit of a rustic feel to your home this fall?
+If so, consider flowers that come in one of the darkest shades of orange — burnt orange.
+But don’t worry, using this color won’t make your home seem dreary; in fact, it can even make your brighter yellows and reds pop more than they already do.

 Can’t decide between more red or more orange?
-How about choosing rust?
-A color that conveys a little bit of both, this is a great choice for any fall floral decor.
-Tip: you may find that it mixes with golds and browns best.
+Try rust!
+A color that conveys a little of both, this is a great choice for any fall floral decor.
+Tip: You may find it mixes with golds and browns best.

-Bordering on the fence of a red/purple mix, burgundy is an awesome color to add to your floral decor.
+On the border of red and purple, burgundy is an awesome color to add to your floral decor.
 Although it is a bit darker than the bright red roses you may be considering, it can add a soothing touch to your home.

-Straying away from the typical oranges, reds and yellows is plum!
-Although this may not be the first color you think of when you think of fall, you’d be surprised at how good it looks when paired with other autumn colors.
-Just take a look at this arrangement and see for yourself!
+Straying from the typical oranges, reds, and yellows is plum.
+Although this may not be an obvious fall color, you’d be surprised at how good it looks when paired with other autumn hues.
+Peep this arrangement and see for yourself!

-But aside from these recommended colors and color combos, are there any that should be avoided during the fall?
-While pink is the perfect choice for an anniversary arrangement or the welcoming of a new baby girl, your best bet is to always stick with traditional fall colors when it comes to fall home decor.
-However, if you do have the need for an anniversary gift or other special occasion this season where pink is usually the top pick, you may even find success in choosing the above fall colors in these circumstances too!
+We’ve covered the recommended colors and color combos for fall, but which ones should be avoided this time of year?
+While pink is the perfect choice for an anniversary arrangement or the welcoming of a new baby girl, your best bet when it comes to fall home decor is to stick with traditional autumn colors.
+However, if you do have the need for an anniversary gift or another special occasion this season where pink is usually the top pick, you could find success with one of the above fall colors, too.

-If you have yet to decide which flowers you’ll use to make your home cozy and warm for the fall, remember this – ideal flowers to use are mums, lilies, roses and wheat.
-And just like you should try not to use spring colors to make your fall decor stand out, stay away from spring flowers such as tulips, iris and peonies when putting together a floral arrangement to decorate your home.
+If you have yet to decide which flowers you’ll use to make your home cozy and warm this fall, keep in mind that the best flowers to use are mums, lilies, roses, and wheat.
+And just like you should try to avoid using spring colors to make your fall decor stand out, stay away from spring flowers such as tulips, irises, and peonies when putting together a floral arrangement to decorate your home.